melvinmt/early-reader-app/src/__tests__/session/README.md

 - Only 1 test actually validates runtime behavior
 - 3 tests only validate static data (can pass while code is broken)
 - 1 test documents requirements but doesn't validate them
+- Full journey simulation framework created but not implemented

+**Recommendation**:
-**Recommendation**: Implement getCardQueue-runtime.test.ts with proper mocks before trusting tests.
+1. Implement getCardQueue-runtime.test.ts with proper mocks
+2. Implement full-journey-simulation.test.ts (THE comprehensive test)
+3. Run full journey test through all 100 lessons before trusting system

+**The full journey simulation is THE test that would ensure we can trust the system with "the life of our mothers"** 🚀